JavaScript Events

 error

-Fires after the request is processed when a validation error occurs, eg a required field is missing.
+Fires after the request is processed when a validation error occurs, for example, when a required field is missing.

 success